 |Total Dissol Solids||95%|

-NOTE: Besides reverse osmosis treatment in addition to the standard elements that an appliance must possess, we can incorporate specially calibrated mineralizers whose aim is to provide the medically ideal balance of minerals necessary for the normal functioning of the organism.\r\n\r\nIf you have any questions regarding our reverse osmosis systems, feel free to contact us.
+NOTE: Besides reverse osmosis treatment in addition to the standard elements that an appliance must possess, we can incorporate specially calibrated mineralizers whose aim is to provide the medically ideal balance of minerals necessary for the normal functioning of the organism.